-Car tag students will be escorted to the gym by teachers at 3:00 pm.
+Car tag students will be escorted to the gym by teachers at 2:50 pm.
 Parents picking up students by car will do so using the long driveway west of the school at the intersection of Tumbleweed Dr. and Corral St, the same location as car drop-off before school.
 Cars should form a line along Tumbleweed Dr. before entering the long driveway.

-All parents are issued two car tags when they complete registration for their child.
-Anyone who comes through the car line to pick up a student MUST have the green school car tag displayed.
-If a car does not have a tag, they will have to park at the front of the school, show a valid photo ID, and sign the student out once dismissal procedures are complete for the day (usually between 3:20 and 3:30 pm).
+Parents are all issued two car tags when they complete registration for their child.

+Anyone who comes through the car line to pick up a child MUST have the pink school car tag displayed.
+If a car does not have a tag, they will have to park at the front of the school, show a valid photo ID, and sign the child out once dismissal procedures are complete for the day (usually around 3:15 pm).

 To keep traffic moving smoothly, please do not get out of your vehicle in the pick-up lane.
 If you need to buckle your child in a car seat, please carefully pull to the center of the pick-up circle; this will allow us to keep the line moving at a steady pace.

 The speed limit while driving on school property is 5 mph.
 To ensure the safety of our students, staff, and parents, cell phone use is prohibited while driving on school grounds.